-Medical Imaging Discipline, Department of Imaging and Applied Physics, Curtin University, Western Australia
+Medical Imaging Discipline, Department of Imaging and Applied Physics, Curtin University, Perth, WA, Australia

 Dr Sun is a Professor of medical imaging at Curtin University, Australia.
 He gained his M.B and PhD degrees in clinical medicine and medical imaging, respectively, from Harbin Medical University in China and University of Ulster in UK.
 He worked as a radiologist in the department of radiology at Peking Union Medical College Hospital for 9 years prior to taking up one-year medical fellowship during 1998-1999 in Japan.
 His research interests include diagnostic imaging/radiology, 3D medical image visualization and processing, and hemodynamic analysis of cardiovascular diseases.
 He has demonstrated a particular interest in the coronary artery disease by using CT modality with aid of 3D visualization tools to assist early diagnosis and detection of coronary plaques, and prediction of disease outcomes.
 In addition, he has been studying the application of using computational fluid dynamics technique to improve understanding of the development of atherosclerosis, formation of plaques and effect of plaques on the hemodynamic changes to the coronary arteries.
 He has published over 150 refereed journal papers in medical/medical imaging journals.
 He is serving as an associate editor-in-chief for Journal of Geriatric Cardiology, associate editor for Journal of Mechanics in Medicine and Biology, Journal of Medical Imaging and Health Informatics, and Journal of Medical Radiation Sciences, and an editorial board member for more than 20 medical and medical imaging journals.
 He has been appointed as visiting professor by a number of universities including University of Malaya and Chang Gung University in Taiwan.
 He is a member of several international professional bodies including Asian Society of Cardiovascular Imaging, European Atherosclerosis Society and Institute of Physics in Engineering and Medicine.